Updated July 23, 2020

-- More than the Base Grant.
-Students who request higher than the base amounts must itemize their allowable expenses.
-If the application is approved, the Base Grant will be disbursed immediately.
-After June 15, the Office of Financial Aid will act on the amount exceeding the base award.
+Students who had expenses higher than their Base Grant may also submit an Enhanced Grant Request for additional funding.
+After June 25, the Office of Financial Aid will act on the amount exceeding the base award.
 If the additional amount is also approved, the remaining funds will be disbursed.
 Applications will be prioritized based on financial need and available funding.

 Under Section 18004(a)(1) of the CARES Act, students may receive awards ranging from $100 to $6000.